HOME

 The Children of the John Lands Baptized Between 1761 and 1774 All Saints, Wakefield

 There were 18 children connected with the John Lands in Wakefield between 1761 and 1774.
-The list of these children was taken from the baptismal and burial records in All Saints Parish, Wakefield and from the IGI for the parish of Weston.
+The list of these children was taken from the baptismal and burial records in All Saints Parish, Wakefield and the parish of Weston.

-1. Thomas ☆ (mother unknown) on May 2, 1761 (no other information).
+1. Thomas of John Land on May 2, 1761 (no other information).
 I do not know what happened to Thomas.
+There was a marriage in 1786.
+But there were four Thomas born in the parish between 1748 and 1761.

 Burial: John was most likely the son of John of "W" buried January 1, 1765.